auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 The example below shows the following methods:
 * `handleAuthentication`: looks for the result of authentication in the URL hash.
 Then, the result is processed with the `parseHash` method from auth0.js.
-* `setSession`: stores the user's Access Token and the Access Token's expiry time in browser storage.
+* `setSession`: stores the user's Access Token, ID Token, and the Access Token's expiry time in browser storage.
 * `logout`: removes the user's tokens and expiry time from browser storage.
 * `isAuthenticated`: checks whether the expiry time for the user's Access Token has passed.